aime01efh/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Instructions

-Open the `Navigation.ipynb` notebook and execute all cells after **"4.
+Open the `Continuous_Control.ipynb` notebook and execute all cells after **"4.
 It's Your Turn!"**.
 This will train the agent, save the resulting model parameters, and display the plot of rewards vs time.